Etaash-mathamsetty/trigger-control/README.md

 a quick and dirty project that allows you to control the adaptive triggers of the dualsense controller on linux and windows using a gui,
-works through bluetooth and usb (thx ds4windows and dualsensectl for crc32.h)
+works through bluetooth and usb.

 requirments:
 c++17 compiler